pyinstaller/pyinstaller/doc/source/Manual.rst

     allowed, separating them with the path separator (';' under Windows, ':' under Linux), or using this option multiple times.

+--additional-hooks-dir=HOOKSPATH
+    Additional path to search for hooks.
+This will go into the extend the `hookspath`, see `Analysis`_ below.
+This option may be given several times.

 -K, --tk
     include TCL/TK in the deployment